syntegral-co/frontend-app/README.md

 The app's global state is handled through [recoil](https://recoiljs.org/).
 The atoms are stored in `src/state/atoms.ts`.

+## Environmental variables

+The environmental variables used throughout the app are defined in `src/vite-env.d.ts`.
+Any new variable must be defined here to have autocompletion for `import.meta.env` in the IDE.

 ## Development 💻

 ### Start the server